| User | Post |

 Sorry this is going to be a long message but I want to completely explain my circumstances.

-I believe I have had gout for quite a while (years) and never took medicine for it and never got a positive diagnosis from a doctor.
-I started having “gout” attacks more often and was having them about once every 2 months.
-Usually I could feel an attack coming on and I could drink lots of water and it would stop the attack.
-Finally about 4 months ago my doctor was concerned because my uric acid level was 8.
-He told me to start taking 100mg of allopurinol once a day and if I tolerated it, go up to 100mg twice a day.
-I didn't have any problems with the allopurinol but was still having problems with the gout attacks.
-He told me to take 300mg twice a day.
-I had been taking that amount for the past 3 months when I had a follow up appointment about 4 weeks ago.
-He changed my allopurinol to 150mg twice a day, ordered a blood test, and wanted me to return for a follow up in 3 weeks.
+He told me to start taking 100 mg of allopurinol once a day.
+Then, if I tolerated it, go up to 100 mg twice a day.
+I didn’t have any problems with the allopurinol but was still having problems with the gout attacks.
+He told me to take 300 mg twice a day.
+I had been taking that amount for the past 3 months when I had a follow-up appointment about 4 weeks ago.
+He changed my allopurinol to 150 mg twice a day, ordered a blood test, and wanted me to return for a follow-up in 3 weeks.
 So, I did what he said, had a blood test done 4 days afterwards.
 The following Monday I woke up to a major gout attack in my ankle and knee.
-This was 2 weeks ago yesterday and I still can't put any pressure on my leg.
+This was 2 weeks ago yesterday and I still can’t put any pressure on my leg.
 I tried colchicine, indocin, water, etc… nothing really helped.
-I was taking 800mg ibuprofen 4 times a day and that made the pain tolerable.
-Another follow up appointment to my doctor 4 days ago and he gave me Prednisone, told me to stop taking the allopurinol during the gout attack, and wants me to restart at 200mg twice a day after I've been pain free for 10 days.
-I asked about my current uric acid reading and it was just over 4.
-Now from what I've read, since I've been on allopurinol for 3 months, I should NOT stop the drug during a gout attack.
+I was taking 800 mg ibuprofen 4 times a day and that made the pain tolerable.

-Now, I'm also having some other issues that I believe may be caused by me taking allopurinol.
-I have noticed that I am getting “man boobs” and a google search says that breast enlargement in men is a very rare side effect of allopurinol.
-I brought this to my docs attention and he didn't think it was caused by the drug and sent me for an ultrasound and mammogram.
-I'm waiting for those results.
+Now, I’m also having some other issues that I believe may be caused by me taking allopurinol.
+I have noticed that I am getting “man boobs” and a Google search says that breast enlargement in men is a very rare side effect of allopurinol.
+I brought this to my docs attention, and he didn’t think it was caused by the drug and sent me for an ultrasound and mammogram.
+I’m waiting for those results.

 My questions are below…